buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 tables/requirements.md
 ```

-It is important to note that the implemented proof of concept (PoC)
+It is important to note that the implemented proof of concept (POC)
 will not meet all requierements.
 Further work is needed to implement a solution
 according to the architecture that adheres the stated requirements.